Facts About Americans and Marijuana

 Marijuana carries some health concerns even though it is generally regarded as less hazardous than many other narcotics, such as alcohol and tobacco.
 The potential effects of marijuana usage on mental health are a source of concern, especially for those who are predisposed to psychiatric problems.
 Excessive and extended usage can also result in dependence and cognitive decline, particularly in young individuals whose brains are still growing.

-Another major safety hazard is driving when high on marijuana.
+Another major safety hazard is driving while high on marijuana.
 According to research, marijuana deteriorates judgment, reaction times, and motor skills, which raises the possibility of mishaps.
-States where marijuana is legalized have taken a number of steps to address these problems, such as enacting stronger laws against driving while intoxicated and launching public education campaigns.
+States, where marijuana is legalized, have taken several steps to address these problems, such as enacting stronger laws against driving while intoxicated and launching public education campaigns.

 1. Future Trends and Developments